How the Christmas Pickle Tradition Got Started will give you a fun new idea for your family to enjoy on Christmas morning.

 - In Mississippi, they make Kool-Aid pickles.
 You take dill pickles and cut them in half.
 Soak them in strong Kool-Aid for a week in the refrigerator.

-Don’t forget to take a look at the Cozy Living Group.
-You’re not going to believe how amazing it is.
+Be sure to take a look at the Cozy Living Group.
+You’re not going to believe how amazing it is!

 More Christmas Articles You’ll Love